mpolla/microkeyer/README.md

 # OH2CME Microkeyer

-Microkeyer is an Arduino Pro Micro based [Morse code](https://en.wikipedia.org/wiki/Morse_code) keyer.
-Use it transform any iambic paddle key into a USB input device for phones and computers.
+Microkeyer is an pocket sized [Morse code](https://en.wikipedia.org/wiki/Morse_code) keyer based on the Arduino Pro Micro board.
+Use it to transform any iambic paddle key into a USB input device for phones and computers.

 ![Microkeyer](microkeyer.jpeg)